PrzemyslawSwierzewski/Tarot_Cloud_Azure_Infrastructure_with_Terraform/README.md

 ```

 2. **Terraform Setup** — Install Terraform CLI and configure GitHub secrets:
+- `TFSEC_GITHUB_TOKEN` - Your GITHUB_TOKEN.
+It will be passed to GitHub action for tfsec checks
 - `PUBLIC_IP_ADDRESS` - Your public IP address.
 It will be used to restrict the Network Security Group so that only you can access the Linux machine
 - `TF_API_TOKEN` — Terraform Cloud API token
 - `SSH_PUBLIC_KEY` — SSH key for VM access